 However, home workers are now faced with the challenge of maintaining their personal network and remaining visible to bosses and colleagues despite spatial distance.
 This is precisely where the risks and chances of the new form of work lie.

-How do Google and Facebook do it?
+How do Google and Facebook?

 Since it is known, however, that they are paying their women's freezing eggs, the discussion about how employers should interfere in the life and health planning of their employees is in full swing.
 Social Freezing is called the precautionary freezing without medical reason also here.